cpolishak/CLI-RPN-Calculator/README.md

 ## Notes for building from here
 - Needs fix for '*' acting as wildcard.
 - Needs better error handling, especially when evaluating incorrect expressions.
+- Test cases for errors could be done more properly
+    - Need to make adjustments to address console.log for error in test case for expressions with letters in them (even though case passes).
 - Would be great if this app could be refactored to act as a traditional CLI .
     - If refactoring to a traditional CLI is done, things that would be useful to do include:
         - Have calculator should exit when it receives a q command or an end of input indicator (EOF / Ctrl+D).